x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/create-user-mailboxes.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351)..

-## What do you want to do?

-### Use the Office 365 admin center to create a new mailbox
+## Use the Office 365 admin center to create a new mailbox

 You can use the Office 365 admin center to create a new user account.
 When you assign the user account a license for Exchange Online, a mailbox is automatically created for the user.
 To create new user accounts in the Office 365 admin center, see the following topics: